brettz9/jsoe/README.md

 - Special Real Number (`Infinity`, `-Infinity`, `-0`) - Used with IndexedDB keys (even though -0 apparently [to be converted](https://github.com/w3c/IndexedDB/issues/375) to 0)
 - Special Number (`Infinity`, `-Infinity`, `-0`, `NaN`) - Used with Structured Cloning values

+## Known issues

+- Cannot provide maps with object keys pointing to the same objects as used as map values
+- Lacks support for certain Structured Cloning types.
+See to-dos below.

 ## To-dos

 1. Add tests of demo (lower priority as have tests in `idb-manager`)